“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Everyone says that about their God.”

 Leo sputtered and shook his fists.
 Spit flecked from his lips.
-“The invisible hand of the free market is directly influenced by everyone who matters!”
+“The invisible hand of the free market is directly influenced by everyone who matters, not lazy chumps like you, so I know it’s real!”

-“Lots of people claim personal connections to God.
+“Everyone claims a personal connection to God.
 You trust an imaginary-sky-daddy to fix the world quickly as you can break it.
 You’re bad as the monks.”

 Leo clocked Nemo in the jaw.